About Sunlight Gardens

 About our Plants

-Most of them are grown in one quart pots (3.5" square x 5" deep), and are of blooming age.
+Most of them are grown in full quart pots measuring 4" square by 5-1/2" deep or 88 cu. in.
+Most are of blooming age.
 See individual plant descriptions.
 We pride ourselves in growing healthy, sturdy plants which should transplant with little set back from pots to your garden.
 Unlike plants that are dug from the wild and are shipped bare root with a damaged root system, all the roots are intact in our potted plants They are ready to take off as soon as planted with no recovery time.
 Our plants are 100% nursery-propagated, not wild collected.

 Because our plants are grown and shipped in pots, we can ship them to you at almost any time of the year.
 They may be actively growing (March into September) or they may be dormant, but in either case, they will be pruned to ensure stress-free shipping and transplanting.